-To rent a car, you also need to be at-least 21 years old, with over one year of driving experience.
+You also need to be at least 21 years old, with over one year of driving experience.
 The name on your passport needs to match the name on your license and permit.

 To sum up, to rent a car in South Korea you need:

 - A driving license from your home country.

 - At least one year of driving experience.

 - Your passport.